 If you are using corners (either self-made in the field or manufactured), your installation should start with the first couple courses of corners.
 Before you begin installing anything, you will want to put up some level guidelines to help check your alignment.
 One of the most common places for installers to fall out of level alignment is when transitioning from one side of the building to the next.
 Those corner pieces will have to be installed in alignment with both sets of field stone.
 To ensure level continuity throughout the entire installation, put level lines up on not only the side you are beginning on, but also the adjacent side.

 Remember that you are trying to accomplish a running bound, staying consistent with the rest of the stone pattern.
-The manufactured stone corners are made to specific leg lengths that coordinate with the stone sizes in each of our five patterns.
+The manufactured stone corners are made to specific leg lengths that coordinate with the stone sizes in each of our four styles.
 If you are fabricating your own corners in the field and want to avoid any unnecessary cuts, be sure to take into consideration the lengths of the surrounding field stone and how your corners will blend into the pattern arrangement.